-Terry O’Neill (b.
-1938) is a British photographer renowned for his photography of musicians, actors and politicians in a career that has spanned over five decades.
+Terry O’Neill was a British photographer renowned for his photography of musicians, actors and politicians in a career that has spanned over five decades.

 O’Neill began his career in the early 1960s, working in the photography department of British Overseas Airways Corporation (now British Airways).
 With no formal training in photography, he secured his first break when a newspaper reporter saw him photograph the then Foreign Secretary, Rab Butler, sitting asleep next to African chieftains at Heathrow Airport.
 O’Neill began working for newspapers, where he chronicled the rise of the Swinging Sixties and the personalities who stood at its forefront: O’Neill photographed The Beatles at the Abbey Road Studios in 1963 during the recording of their debut studio album Please Please Me, and was soon after approached by Andrew Loog Oldham to photograph his new rock band The Rolling Stones in Soho.